 Three parameters are important in describing the dynamics of a pathogen: the basic reproduction number (R) which determines the rate at which the pathogen is likely to spread in the population, the threshold number of hosts required for the pathogen to become established and the mean levels of infection of the pathogen in the host population.
-On the latter point, no current technology accurately measures the number/quantity of infectious virus particles.
+On the latter point, no current technology can accurately and rapidly measure the number/quantity of infectious virus particles.
 This leaves the need to understand the gaps between what can be measured, copies of RNA/DNA/protein and what is intended to be measured, including units of measurement and their comparison.
 It is also important to be aware that insufficient emphasis placed on the intended use of the different tests raises the risk of the tests being used inappropriately.
-Furthermore, diagnostic performance may change relative to the effective R number; the disparities between patient populations across time are an important consideration when evaluating or deploying diagnostic tests.
+Furthermore, diagnostic performance may change relative to the effective R number; the disparities between patient populations across time being an important consideration.